Taking Control of Goods Regulations 2013

 Under the new regulations now referred to as ‘Control being taken of’.

-Stands for the Taking Control of Goods 2014: National Standards.
+This means the Taking Control of Goods 2014: National Standards.
+Our page on the National Standards is here.

 Notice of Enforcement (NoE):